-MEMORANDUM OF AGREEMENT #19 Re: Employment Opportunities
+MEMORANDUM OF AGREEMENT #16 Re: Employment Opportunities

-The parties agree to provide displaced employees with priority hiring rights where the contract under which they have worked has been retendered and another Employer covered by the Collective Agreement is the successful bidder, or one Collective Agreement Employer transfers its services to another Collective Agreement Employer.
+The parties agree to provide displaced employees, including laid off casual employees, with priority hiring rights where the contract under which they have worked has been retendered and another employer covered by the Collective Agreement is the successful bidder, or one Collective Agreement Employer transfers its services to another Collective Agreement Employer.

-The terms of this priority access to available vacancies will be as follows:
+(a) The terms of this priority access to available vacancies for regular employees will be as follows:

-(a) The receiving Employer will determine the number and manner of vacancies created in the program.
+(1) The receiving employer will determine the number and manner of vacancies created in the program.

-- (b) Displaced employees wishing priority access must submit an application for employment.
-A displaced employee who has not been hired in accordance with this Memorandum of Agreement, and who has no bumping or vacancy posting options available at their current Employer, shall be entitled to apply for registration as a casual employee in any job classifications within a single Collective Agreement Employer of a Health Authority. - (c) To be eligible for hire, displaced employees must meet the receiving Employer's required qualifications and have the present capability to perform the work. - (d) Displaced employees will be subject to interview and assessment.
-In the event several employees are interested in a single position, the successful candidate will be determined by the receiving Employer in accordance with Article 12.9 Selection Criteria. - (e) Such employees shall serve a qualifying period pursuant to Article 12.11 Qualifying Period.
-An employee whose placement is found to be unsuitable during the qualifying period, or an employee who requests to be relieved during the qualifying period, shall return to the recall list with the previous Employer for the remainder (if any) of the recall period. - (f) Displaced employees on the basis of seniority will have priority for consideration for vacancies, regardless of which of the two Employers the displaced employees come from (g).
-If hired, displaced employees will receive portable benefits in accordance with Article 11.4 and port their seniority. - (h) Such employees will receive the terms and conditions of employment and be represented by the union that exists at the recipient Employer.
-The terms and conditions in existence at the recipient Employer shall form the maximum for employees, notwithstanding any benefits that may be ported.
-No new employees shall be enrolled in the Public Service Pension Plan should that Plan be in place at the recipient Employer. - (i) An employee who is enrolled in a pension plan that is the same as the pension plan available at the recipient Employer shall not be required to serve a new waiting period.
+(2) Displaced employees wishing priority access must submit an application for employment.
+A displaced employee who has not been hired in accordance with this memorandum of agreement, and who has no bumping or vacancy posting options available at their current employer, shall be entitled to apply for registration as a casual employee in any job classifications within a single collective agreement employer of a health authority.

+(3) To be eligible for hire, displaced employees must meet the receiving Employer's required qualifications and have the present capability to perform the work.

+(4) Displaced employees will be subject to interview and assessment.
+In the event several employees are interested in a single position, the successful candidate will be determined by the receiving employer in accordance with Article 12.9 (Selection Criteria).

+(5) Such employees shall serve a qualifying period pursuant to Article 12.1 (Qualifying Period).
+An employee whose placement is found to be unsuitable during the qualifying period, or an employee who requests to be relieved during the qualifying period, shall return to the recall list with the previous employer for the remainder (if any) of the recall period.

+(6) Displaced employees, on the basis of seniority, will have priority for consideration for vacancies, regardless of which of the two employers the displaced employees come from.

+(7) If hired, displaced regular employees will receive portable benefits in accordance with Article 11.4 (Re-Employment) and port their seniority.

+(8) Such employees will receive the terms and conditions of employment and be represented by the union that exists at the recipient employer.
+The terms and conditions in existence at the recipient employer shall form the maximum for employees, notwithstanding any benefits that may be ported.
+No new employees shall be enrolled in the Public Service Pension Plan should that Plan be in place at the recipient employer.

+(9) An employee who is enrolled in a pension plan that is the same as the pension plan available at the recipient employer shall not be required to serve a new waiting period.

+(b) The terms of to be applied to laid off casual employees as a result of retendered work, include:

+(1) The Employer must have a need for casual employees

+(2) such employees wishing priority access must submit an application for employment

+(3) to be eligible for hire, such employees must meet the receiving employer's required qualifications and have the present capability to perform the work.

+(4) such employees will be subject to interview and assessment

+(5) such employees shall serve a probationary period pursuant to Article 29.1(b) (Casual Employees)

+(6) if hired, such employees will retain their seniority.
+Provided that such employees successfully complete their probationary period, their wage increment step will be ported.
+Future increment progression will be based on accumulated hours of service with the new employer.

-This Memorandum of Agreement shall expire on March 30th, 2012.
+This memorandum of agreement will expire and be extinguished for all purposes on March 30, 2014.

-MEMORANDUM OF AGREEMENT #20 Re: Consequences of Contracting Out/Re-Tendering by Health Authorities
+Re: Consequences of Contracting Out/Re-Tendering by Health Authorities